jpforcioli/github_howto_jsonrpc_api/017_fmg_operations.rst

 Using REST API
 ______________

-FortiManager backup could be trigger with this simple API:
+FortiManager backup could be triggered with this simple API:

 .. code-block:: shell